Your Guide to Streaming with Satellite Internet

 Is Hughesnet good for streaming?

 It is, but for different reasons than Viasat.
-HughesNet data caps range from 15GB to 200GB—a lot less than what Viasat offers.
+Hughesnet data caps range from 100GB to 200GB—a lot less than what Viasat offers.

 Like Viasat, your speed will be slowed after reaching this limit, making streaming tough.
-HughesNet makes up for it with the Bonus Zone, though, giving you an extra 50 GB per month during the overnight hours.
-You can download your favorite shows while you sleep, and then watch them whenever you like without eating into your normal data allowance.
+Hughesnet makes up for it with the Bonus Zone, though, giving you an extra 50 GB per month during the overnight hours.
+You can download your favorite shows while you sleep and watch them whenever you like without eating into your normal data allowance.

 Is there an unlimited satellite internet option?